 21. Shangri La Pothos

-The leaves display a beautiful shade of glossy, green color with light yellow variegation.
+The leaves display a beautiful glossy green color with light yellow variegation.

-The variety tends to attain a slow to moderate growth and extends 6-8 ft when grown outdoor but about 3-5 ft indoors.
+The variety tends to attain a slow to moderate growth and extends 6-8 ft when grown outdoors but about 3-5 ft indoors.

 22. Silvery Ann Pothos